LoneWolfKJ/Kirito/README.md

 >>>>>>> 5789ba3... updated
 ## **How it is Useful**

- 1) It enable's voters to vote from anywhere during the voting period.
-This especially helps those living outside their registered constituencies.
+ 1) It enable's voters to vote from anywhere during the Voting Period.
+This especially helps those living outside their registered Constituencies.
  2) It makes vote counting an effortless, efficient and secure procedure.
 The result of any elections could be declared in minutes from when the voting ends.
- 3) During elections, the need to stand in long lines is eradicated and time is thus saved, even for people from rural area's with sparse connectivity to the net.
+ 3) During Elections, the need to stand in long lines is eradicated and time is thus saved, even for people from rural area's with sparse connectivity to the net.
- 4) After elections the voting system could easily be made transparent and help the voter's know that their vote has been counted correctly and no unfair process has taken place.
+ 4) After Elections the voting system could easily be made transparent and help the voter's know that their vote has been counted correctly and no unfair process has taken place.

 <<<<<<< HEAD
 >>>>>>> f1cdd8a... use case